 - Western Animation

 - Both the humans and terrians Battle for Terra have their own reasons.
 Terrians may have been Perfect Pacifist People but their devastating wars in the past acted as a catalyst for their society along with strict approval on any innovations until they had to use past weaponry when the humans launched a full-scale invasion.
-Humans, at least the faction led by General Hemmer, are Invading Refugees who lived their lives on a crumbling Generation Ship ( including dwindling air supplies) and Terra was to be colonized quickly before the aging ship fell apart.
+Humans, at least the faction led by General Hemmer, are Invading Refugees who lived their lives on a crumbling Generation Ship ( including dwindling air supplies) and Terra has to be colonized quickly before the aging ship fell apart, since the humans don't have time to search for another, uninhabited world.

 - Zootopia: Zootopia isn't as unified as it appears on the surface; almost everybody is shown to hold some kind of prejudice and/or stereotype.
 Everybody is a victim of bias, and everybody is a carrier of it, even if they don't realize it until they get called out.
 However, there are light and dark ends of the spectrum.
 Those on the lighter side, like Judy, Nick, or Gideon, who try to move past their biases, acknowledge and apologize for their mistakes are the ones who help Zootopia truly become better.
 Those, like Bellwether and the others involved in the anti-predator conspiracy who don't care who gets hurt/killed in their campaign, are definitely on the darker end.